 If you make the decision to try delta-8, pay attention to the sensations in your body.
 You should expect to have feelings of calmness and/or euphoria, but if you have any of the following symptoms, you should contact your doctor right away:

 - Slow heart rate

 Should children or pets consume any delta-8 products, get them immediate medical care.

 Will Delta-8 Show up On a Drug Test?

 Yes, it will.
 Though drug tests often look for traces of delta-9 THC, experts agree that having delts-8 THC inside of your system could definitely show up as a positive for THC.
 Commercial urine drug tests don’t have a way of differentiating between the two types, so if you know that you have a drug test coming up, it is best to avoid both types of cannabis.
 Delta-8 THC can be detected in a urine test, a saliva test, a blood test, and a hair follicle test.

 You also may be wondering how long delta-8 THC stays in your system.
 This depends largely on how much of it you have been taking.
-If you have been using delta-8 THC heavily, it may show up in your urine for as long as 30-60 days later.
-Other factors which may come into play include your age, weight, metabolism, the drug’s half-life, and how hydrated you are.
+Here are general timelines of how long delta-8 can be detected in your system by drug tests.

 I Tested Positive For Delta-8: Now What?